cybercongress/cybercongress/agreement.md

 - Create mainstream tools for biological engineering, body augmentations
 - Integrate into cybereconomy humans, robots, animals, plants and other thinking creations
 - Demolish state borders across the earth
-- Find an open approach to born incentivized/decentralized general(-->strong) AI
+- Find an open approach for creation of incentivized /decentralized general AI
 - Switch governments' business model from violent taxes to non-violent UBI
 - Create technologies for accessible space exploration and transportation
 - Create technologies for the transfer of human consciousness to a completely electronic and digital environment